-The recent results are the highest gold grades achieved in sampling at Aurora, a new prospect centred around a cluster of historic mine workings to the east of the Odyssey Prospect.
+The recent results are the highest gold grades achieved in sampling at Aurora, and surpass the initial assays announced in January this year.
+The prospect is centred around a cluster of historic mine workings approximately 800m east of the Odyssey Prospect.